 The first question that I have about building on the African connection is; what is meant by it?
 Africa is a pretty big and complex continent.
 How can we even come to a consensus on what we mean by an African connection?
 As if we don’t already have enough to argue about.
 Africa has scores of different Muslim cultures, 140 different languages, different ways at looking at the world, different ways at looking at Black Americans, and different ways at looking at the United States.
 There is no clear indication that as a rule, African Muslims respect us as equals, and there is very little evidence, if any, to indicate that Africans, whether here as immigrants or those still in Africa, are prepared to invest in convert America, or have made any appreciable investment in terms of material support, or serious problem solving.
 The way that some of us fawn over them, I’d doubt that behind closed doors, African brothers and sisters extol, or look up to Black Americans.
 If anything, it would seem that Africans do all that they can not to end up like African Americans.

 According to data by compiled in 2010 by sociologists, including John R. Logan at the Mumford Center, State University of New York at Albany, “black immigrants from Africa averaged the highest educational attainment of any population group in the country, including whites and Asians.”
+In fact, 40% of African immigrants from sub saharan Africa have at least a bachelors degree.
 While according to the Journal of Blacks in education; “in 2008, 19.6 percent of all African Americans over the age of 25 held a college degree’.
 So while Black immigrants hold the highest averages of educational attainment in the United States, African American born blacks, hold the lowest.
 So if we want to make an African connection and follow the African way, I would start by taking better advantage of what the United States has to offer, because that is exactly what Africans who live in America are doing.

 In fact, if it was permissible for me to gamble, I would lay odds that Africans in general, look at African Americans as a degree or two below them in class, except for a few exceptions.
 Now, if the people of mother Africa want to come over and take the same political risks that we have to take in order to move forward, and build masaajid and schools to be controlled and operated by the convert community, without any strings attached, then I’ll go out and buy a couple of dashikis, some new African sandals, and be all ready to make that connection.
 Otherwise, we need to consider severing all umbilical cords, not establishing new ones.